 5. Install Your Trampoline in a Safe Environment

-The way you set up your trampoline has a lot to do with how safe you make your jumping experience.
-Avoid hills, slopes or bumpy spots.
-Instead, install your trampoline on a level surface with sturdy ground — preferably covered by a soft coating like sand, springy lawn, fresh grass or wood chips.
+Where you set up your trampoline has a lot to do with how safe you make your jumping experience.
+Avoid hills, slopes, or bumpy spots.
+Instead, install your trampoline on a level surface on sturdy ground, preferably covered by a soft coating like sand, springy lawn, fresh grass, or wood chips.
 You can also put down ground safety pads.
 A level surface and softening materials make it less likely that your children will fall and ensure that if they do, there's less risk of injury.

 6. Consult the Trampoline Safety Instruction Manual

-It's import to consult your manual and follow manufacturer directions both when you're assembling your trampoline and before you use it.
-Pay attention to specific instructions for installation, and follow all specifications for required equipment, additions, restrictions and weight limits.
+It's important to consult your manual and follow manufacturer directions when you're assembling your trampoline and before you use it.
+Pay attention to specific instructions for installation, and follow all specifications for required equipment, additions, restrictions, and weight limits.

 7. Create Rules and Supervise Use

 Monitoring kids' jumping habits and establishing rules about how to use the trampoline is just as important as making sure the trampoline itself is well-maintained.
 If everyone who bounces knows the best ways to stay safe, you'll minimize the risk of injuries all the time.